-In 2011 Cape Horn Engineering was approached by the Barcelona Yacht Design Group to collaborate in the design of a very innovative yacht concept: the cross between a cruiser-racer sailing yacht and a speedboat, code named BD-56.
-As experts in Computational Fluid Dynamics (CFD), the team at Cape Horn Engineering could apply some of the lessons learnt during the design of 3 consecutive wins of the Volvo Ocean Race to make a positive contribution to the design of the BD-56.
+Cape Horn Engineering was approached by the Barcelona Yacht Design Group to collaborate in the design of the BD-56.
+As experts in Computational Fluid Dynamics (CFD), our specialist team applied some of the lessons learnt during the design of 3 consecutive wins of the Volvo Ocean Race to make a positive contribution to the design of the innovative yacht concept.

 The same type of well validated CFD simulations as for racing yachts (i.e. America’s Cup, VOR-70 and IMOCA-60) were run for the BD-56 to understand the differences between a pure racing yacht and this concept design.
 The BD-56 has got a somewhat larger displacement than what is conventional for its length, but has the capability to achieve very high speeds under motor, while at the same time having a more than acceptable sailing performance by using modern construction materials and design features like a planing hull with chines, twin rudders, T-keel, etc.